 Rescheduling Final Examinations.
 In instances of multiple sections of the same course taught by the same instructor (including lab periods), it is permissible, at the discretion of the instructor, to allow students to take final exams in either scheduled exam period.
 It is the student’s responsibility to make him/herself aware of the final examination schedule and to make arrangements to be available to take the examination at the scheduled time.
 Any adjustments to a student’s examination schedule MUST be made by the FRIDAY PRECEDING THE LAST WEEK OF CLASSES.

 Students who have more than two examinations scheduled within a 24-hour period may reschedule until there are only two exams within that 24-hour period.
 The student shall decide which examination would best be moved and then should consult with the instructor who teaches that

 course.
 If the instructor deems it inappropriate because of the nature of the examination to reschedule the examination, the student should then approach the other two instructors.
-If none of the instructors is able to reschedule the examination given in the course, then the student will bring the dilemma to the attention of the Office of Academic and Career Services who will then contact the instructors to work out a solution.
+If none of the instructors is able to reschedule the examination given in the course, then the student will bring the dilemma to the attention of the Office of Academic Services who will then contact the instructors to work out a solution.
 It is the responsibility of the student to start this process early enough in the semester so that it will be completed by the Friday preceding the last week of classes.

 Examination Make-up Dates.
 The make-up date will be decided by mutual agreement of the instructor and the student.
-Alternate examination dates will be set by consulting with the instructor or instructors and, if necessary, through consultation with the Office of Academic and Career Services.
+Alternate examination dates will be set by consulting with the instructor or instructors and, if necessary, through consultation with the Office of Academic Services.
 In cases where an examination conflicts with a student’s religious observances, students should follow the procedures with respect to religious holiday observances as noted in the earlier section titled “Class Attendance.”